Credit cards can cater to those who rent cars in a range of ways. Find out how you can benefit.

 Car Rental Credit Card Comparison

-Using rewards points to pay for car rental
+You can use rewards points to pay for car rental

 Most of the frequent flyer and rewards programs in the market today allow you to use your points to pay for car rental services.
 There's a couple things you should know about this.